-- (1) On 12 June 2002 the Council authorised the Commission to open negotiations for Economic Partnership Agreements with the African, Caribbean and Pacific Group of States. - (2) The negotiations have been concluded and the Economic Partnership Agreement between the East African Community Partner States (Republic of Burundi, Republic of Kenya, Republic of Rwanda, the United Republic of Tanzania, and the Republic of Uganda), of the one part, and the European Union and its Member States, of the other part, (hereinafter referred to as 'the Agreement') was initialled on 16 October 2014. - (3) In accordance with Council Decision No [..] of [..], the Agreement was signed on [..] subject to its conclusion at a later date. - (4) The Agreement has been provisionally applied since [..] pending its entry into force. - (5) The Partnership Agreement between the members of the African, Caribbean and Pacific Group of States of the one part, and the European Community and its Member States, of the other part4, calls for the conclusion of WTO-compatible Economic Partnership Agreements. - (6) The Agreement should be concluded on behalf of the European Union, HAS ADOPTED THIS DECISION:
+- (1) On 12 June 2002 the Council authorised the Commission to open negotiations for Economic Partnership Agreements with the African, Caribbean and Pacific Group of States. - (2) The negotiations have been concluded and the Economic Partnership Agreement between the East African Community Partner States (Republic of Burundi, Republic of Kenya, Republic of Rwanda, the United Republic of Tanzania, and the Republic of Uganda), of the one part, and the European Union and its Member States, of the other part, (hereinafter referred to as 'the Agreement') was initialled on 16 October 2014. - (3) The Partnership Agreement between the members of the African, Caribbean and Pacific Group of States of the one part, and the European Community and its Member States, of the other part3, calls for the conclusion of WTO-compatible Economic Partnership Agreements. - (4) The Agreement should be signed on behalf of the Union, subject to its conclusion at a later date. - (5) In view of Article 139(4) of the Agreement which provides for its provisional application pending its entry into force, it should be applied, as regards those elements falling within the competence of the Union, on a provisional basis, HAS ADOPTED THIS DECISION:

 Article 1

-The Economic Partnership Agreement between the East African Community Partner States, of the one part, and the European Union and its Member States, of the other part, is hereby concluded.
+The Commission is authorised to sign, on behalf of the Union, the Economic Partnership Agreement between the East African Community Partner States, of the one part, and the European Union and its Member States, of the other part, subject to the conclusion of the said Agreement at a later stage.

-EN 5

-OJ C [...], [...], p. [...].
+2 OJ C [...], [...], p. [...].

-$^{^{3}}$ OJ L

 OJ L 317, 15.12.2000, p.
 3 Agreement as amended by the Agreement signed in Luxembourg on 25 June 2005 (OJ L 209,11.8.2005, p.
 27) and by the Agreement signed in Ouagadougou on 22 June 2010 (OJ L 287, 4.11.2010, p.
-3.)
+3).
 The text of the Agreement is attached to this Decision.

-Article 2

-The President of the Council shall designate the person empowered to proceed, on behalf of the Union, to the notification provided for in Article 139 of the Agreement, in order to express the consent of the European Union to be bound by the Agreement.5

-Article 3

-The Agreement shall not be construed as conferring rights or imposing obligations which can be directly invoked before Union or Member State courts and tribunals.

-Article 4

-This Decision shall enter into force on the date of its adoption.

-Done at Brussels,

-For the Council The President

-The date of entry into force of the Agreement will be published in the Official Journal of the European Union by the General Secretariat of the Council.
-LEGISLATIVE FINANCIAL STATEMENT FOR PROPOSALS HAVING A BUDGETARY IMPACT EXCLUSIVELY LIMITED TO THE REVENUE SIDE 1.
+Article 2 The President of the Council shall establish the instrument of full powers to sign the Agreement on behalf of the Union, subject to its conclusion, for the person(s) indicated by the negotiator.
+Article 3 - 1.
+As regards those elements falling within the competence of the Union, the Agreement shall be applied on a provisional basis as provided for in Article 139(4) thereof. - 2.
+The following provision of the Agreement shall not be provisionally applied by the Union: - Article 102(3). - 3.
+The Commission shall publish a notice indicating the date of provisional application of the Agreement.
+Article 4 The Agreement shall not be construed as conferring rights or imposing obligations which can be directly invoked before Union or Member State courts or tribunals.
+Article 5 This Decision shall enter into force on the date of its adoption.
+Done at Brussels, For the Council The President LEGISLATIVE FINANCIAL STATEMENT FOR PROPOSALS HAVING A BUDGETARY IMPACT EXCLUSIVELY LIMITED TO THE REVENUE SIDE 1.
 NAME OF THE PROPOSAL: